znly/rules_go/README.rst

 * coverage
 * test sharding

-:Note: The latest version of these rules (0.7.0) require Bazel ≥ 0.6.0 to work.
+:Note: The latest version of these rules (0.7.1) requires Bazel ≥ 0.7.0 to work.

 The ``master`` branch is only guaranteed to work with the latest version of Bazel.